-At Young, Fenton, Kelsey & Brown, P.C., located in Albany, New York, we help families every day.
+At Young, Kelsey, Brown & Strippoli, P.C., located in Albany, New York, we help families every day.
 Whether you need a skilled advocate in the courtroom or a patient mediator who will answer your questions, our attorneys are here for you.
 You can find some of our most commonly asked questions below, but please don’t hesitate to call us with questions about your situation.

 Family Law: Frequently Asked Questions

 How Much Money Does It Cost To Divorce?

 It depends on your specific situation.
 You’re likely to spend money on a filing fee, mediation and serving documentation.
 Depending on your circumstances, you may also need to hire child custody evaluators, financial analysts, forensic accountants and other professionals.
-The attorneys at Young, Fenton, Kelsey & Brown, P.C. have practiced family law for over 30 years and have the experience to help your divorce move forward as efficiently as possible.
+The attorneys at Young, Kelsey, Brown & Strippoli, P.C. have practiced family law for over 30 years and have the experience to help your divorce move forward as efficiently as possible.

 Should My Partner And I Get A Prenuptial Agreement?